-Table 11: Influence of gender of independent variables -------------------------------------------------------- -- environment.
+The relationship between the variables can be clearly seen in the scatter plots below. environment.
 Based on the sig value, t-value and mean value for both male and female, it can be concluded that gender does not have a significant influence on employees satisfaction and need in the organization.